 The first is organization.
-God is not a God of confusion, and demands that His people do everything decently and in order (I Corinthians 14:33, 40).
+God is not a God of confusion, and demands that His people do everything decently and in order (I Corinthians 14:33,40).
 While the primary reference of these verses is to worship, they may legitimately be applied to the life of the individual believer as well.
 Lack of organization is a great thief of time.
 Christians who fail to live orderly lives are in a sense robbing God.

 The second necessity for good stewardship of time is discipline.
 It is not enough to be able to make out a schedule.
 A person must also be able to stick to that schedule.
 If we are to do this, we must know ourselves and our tasks well enough to schedule intelligently, and then have the perseverance to remain at the task until it is completed and work with sufficient diligence so that it is completed within the allotted time.
 This issue is a particularly difficult one for young people, but the fact of the matter is that those who do not learn discipline when they are young often retain their bad habits when they become adults.
 Those who have no self-discipline go through life perpetually behind, under pressure, and feeling guilty.
-Of course it must be recognized that such discipline can only be exercised in a full sense with the help of the Holy Spirit.
+Of course, we must recognize that such discipline can only be exercised in a full sense with the help of the Holy Spirit.
 God is able to do what we are incapable of doing on our own.

 The third factor involved in good stewardship of time is attention to priorities.
 As people get older and are given more responsibilities, demands on their time increase dramatically.
-Your students may think they are busy now, but assure them that things get much worse when they reach adulthood.
 A person who does not carefully consider his priorities will not be able to cope with the demands made by others on his time.
 The important principle to remember here is that God will never expect more from us than He gives us the time and strength to accomplish.
 If a person is unable to do all that he has committed himself to do, he is either using his time poorly or committing himself to too much.
 Good stewardship of time requires that we know what we are able to do, commit ourselves only to those things we are able to accomplish, and follow through on our commitments.
 These priorities are to be based, not on our feelings or on the values of the world around us, but on the Word of God.